Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/AML1(RUNX1)-aptamer.md

 <p class="blowheader_box">Binding pocket</p>
-<p>AML1/RUNX1 is an essential transcription factor involved in the differentiation of hematopoietic cells.
+<p>This aptamer lacks a three-dimensional structure of its complex with the protein, but its binding site is similar to that of the RDE element-binding protein.
+We chose the complex structure of double-stranded DNA element(RDE) and AML1 to show it.
+The structural PDB ID is 1HJC.
+AML1/RUNX1 is an essential transcription factor involved in the differentiation of hematopoietic cells.
 AML1 binds to the Runt-binding double-stranded DNA element (RDE) of target genes through its N- terminal Runt domain.
 Left: Surface representation of the binding pocket.
-TetR (shown in vacuumm electrostatics), blue is positive charge, red is negative charge.
-Right: The hydrogen bonds of binding sites of the DNA element bound with TetR.</p>
+AML1/RUNX1 (shown in vacuumm electrostatics), blue is positive charge, red is negative charge.
+Right: The hydrogen bonds of binding sites of the DNA element bound with AML1/RUNX1.</p>
   <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/Binding_pocket/AML1_aptamer_binding_pockets1.svg" alt="drawing" style="width:500px;margin-top: 0px;margin-bottom: 0px;" >